-At period t there is a mass N_d of infinitely-lived domestic households who can be patient or impatient.
-These two types differ in three dimensions: 1) The discount factor for the patient households is larger than for the impatient households ($\beta_p > \beta_i$).8 2) The impatient households face a collateral constraint that limits their borrowings to a fraction of the discounted expected value of the houses they hold.
-3) Patient domestic households have access to two types of one-period bonds: an international bond, \hat{B} , with real interest rate \hat{R} , to borrow or save with the foreign households; and domestic bonds, B, with real interest rate R, to lend to the domestic impatient households.
+At period t there is a mass $N_d$ of infinitely-lived domestic households who can be patient or impatient.
+These two types differ in three dimensions: 1) The discount factor for the patient households is larger than for the impatient households ( $\beta_p > \beta_i$ ).
+2) The impatient households face a collateral constraint that limits their borrowings to a fraction of the discounted expected value of the houses they hold.
+3) Patient domestic households have access to two types of one-period bonds: an international bond, $\hat{B}$ , with real interest rate $\hat{R}$ , to borrow or save with the foreign households; and domestic bonds, B, with real interest rate R, to lend to the domestic impatient households.
 A non-arbitrage condition governs the relation between the two types of bonds.
 The impatient domestic households can only borrow from the domestic patient households.
 This is a simplifying assumption without loss of generality.
-In fact, the impatient domestic households can borrow from the foreign households through the domestic patient households, who in that regard behave as financial intermediaries.
+In fact, the impatient domestic households, who in that regard behave as financial intermediaries.